The content of this book is the work of three individuals - Bryan Bunch, Mary C. Hicks,

 and me (Keith Wilhelmi).
-Bryan has and Mary had considerable science writing experience, including numerous published materials.
+Bryan has (and Mary had) considerable writing experience, including numerous published materials.
 They co-authored the textbook on which this book is based - Globe Life Science.
 Mary and I were middle school science teachers.
 This is the first book that I have co-authored, but I devoted much of my long teaching career to the production of activities for middle school students.
-[For details regarding a few of these, see the Teachers-Pay-Teachers (TPT) website.]
+[A few of these are available on the Teachers-Pay-Teachers (TPT) website.]

 After I retired in May, 2020, I contacted Bryan, the senior author, and proposed that we work on a new edition of Globe Life Science.
 He was supportive of the idea, but warned me that it might be months before he would be assigned the rights to the book.
 Upon request, publishers traditionally return the rights to the author (once a book is out of print).
-Bryan also pointed out that he was involved in a writing project or two, so this would primarily be "on me," but with his support.
-In a few months, Bryan's persistence paid off and he obtained the rights.
-We both believe that Mary, who passed away some years ago, would be pleased with the new book.
+Bryan also pointed out that he was involved in a writing project or two, so this would primarily be "on me" (but with his support).
+In a few months, Bryan's persistence paid off; he obtained the rights.
+We both believe that Mary, who passed away some years ago, would be pleased with our new version.

-"Re-creating" the book meant starting from a hard copy, not from a digital version of the original.
-Beginning in April, 2021, I re-typed and updated the 1996 edition of the Globe Life Science book, as well as the teacher's guide.
+"Re-creating" the book meant starting from a hard copy; a digital version was not available.
+Beginning in April, 2021, I re-typed and updated the last edition of the Globe Life Science book, as well as the teacher's guide.
 I also added three lessons and an additional careers page.
 While there is a great deal of updated information, a good portion of the original book remains.

 After completing the typing and writing, I scanned in all of the artwork, and added (or resized) the labels of some of the images.
-To avoid seeking permission from many photographers, I decided that none of the original photos would be used.
+I decided that none of the original photos would be used since it would have been nearly impossible to track down and obtain permission from the many photographers.
 As can be seen on the Photo Credits page (at the end of the glossary), for a few of the new photos I obtained permission from sources like the National Library of Medicine and the National Institutes of Health.
 Most of the photos, however, I purchased from two companies (DepositPhotos and Dreamstime); these businesses offer photos that are in the public domain.

 The final stages of producing and selling Discovering Life Science included the following:

-1) creating this (WIX) website (including hiring Cody of Intercityweb.com to improve the site and link the purchase buttons to Amazon);
+1) creating this (WIX) website (including hiring Cody of Intercityweb.com to improve the site);

 2) hiring Tara of teaberrycreative.com to properly configure (and greatly improve) my original plan for the book's cover;